NHSDigital/dtos-participant-manager/README.md

  dotnet dev-certs https --trust
 ```

-Now export the certificate and turn it into something keycloak can use
+Now export the certificate and private key into a pfx keycloak can use

 ```shell
 dotnet dev-certs https -ep ./keycloak-cert.pfx -p <<your_password>>
 ```

-With that pfx generate the public and private key
+With that pfx generate the public and private key pem files

 ```shell
   openssl pkcs12 -in keycloak-cert.pfx -clcerts -nokeys -out keycloak-cert.pem